-in 1998, not long after the band formed.
-It is quite evident, from this recording, that the band had not yet found their style.
+released in 1998, not long after the band formed.
+It is quite evident, from this recording, that the band had not yet found

-The Mayhem and Dissection influences can be heard, though it seems as if there was also a strong Darkthrone vibe as well.
+their style.
+The Mayhem and Dissection influences can be heard, though it seems as if there was also a strong Darkthrone vibe

+as well.
 The result is sort of a generic mixture that hardly goes anywhere.
-Saying that this is a very mediocre release would be a
+Saying that this is a very mediocre release would

-The production is horrible, even for a Black Metal demo.
-At times, it is comparable to some of
+The production is horrible, even for a black metal demo.
+At times, it is comparable to some

 and muffled quality to much of the demo, and it lacks a lot of clarity.
 The guitar melodies do manage to cut through and to